velocityzen/fp-ts-iterators/docs/modules/AsyncIterable.ts.md

 ## as

-Maps the value to the specified constant value.
+Maps every value to the specified constant value.

 **Signature**